West Africa has worst food crisis in decade, aid groups say - NewsBreak

 West Africa has worst food crisis in decade, aid groups say

-DAKAR, Senegal (AP) — West Africa is facing its worst food crisis in a decade due to increasing conflicts, droughts, floods and the war in Ukraine, nearly a dozen international organizations said in a report Tuesday.
+West Africa is facing its worst food crisis in a decade due to increasing conflicts, droughts, floods and the war in Ukraine , nearly a dozen international organizations said in a report Tuesday.

 The number of West Africans needing emergency food assistance has nearly quadrupled from 7 million in 2015 to 27 million this year in nations including Burkina Faso, Niger, Chad, Mali and Nigeria, where thousands have also been displaced because of rising Islamic extremist violence, the report said.